-An in-plan Roth conversion allows you to convert all or a portion of your vested pre-tax account balance to Roth.
-You will pay current taxes on the amount you convert, but that amount will be treated as Roth contributions for all purposes of the Plan following the conversion, meaning that from that date forward, the balance will grow tax-free, and be distributed tax-free, as long as the distribution meets Roth regulations.
+An in-plan Roth conversion allows you to convert all or a portion of your vested pre-tax or after-tax account balance to Roth.
+You will pay current taxes on the pre-tax amount and the earnings on the after-tax amount you convert, but that amount will be treated as Roth contributions for all purposes of the Plan following the conversion, meaning that from that date forward, the balance will grow tax-free, and be distributed tax-free, as long as the distribution meets Roth regulations.